Breast Augmentation With Silicone Implants

 Silicone breast implants were finally reapproved in November 2006 by the FDA after being banned for general use for 14 years.
 During this time, silicone implants were still being used in restricted situations.
 Studies during this time reviewed by the FDA, have shown that silicone breast implants may be used safely for breast augmentation.
 This is excellent news for women because it gives women more choices for breast augmentation depending on their goals and wishes.

 Today's silicone implants are much improved than they were in the 1970s and 1980s.
 The silicone shell is better with less gel bleed and the silicone gel is more cohesive rather than being more liquid.
-Dr Lo uses the best cohesive silicone gel implants available often referred to as "gummy bear" implants.
-The main advantage of silicone implants is that they have a much softer feel than saline implants.
+Dr. Lo uses the best cohesive silicone gel implants available, often referred to as "gummy bear" implants.
+The main advantage of silicone implants is that they have a softer feel than saline implants.

 Am I a candidate for Silicone Breast Implants?

-Almost any women may consider silicone breast implants as an option for breast augmentation.
+Almost any woman may consider silicone breast implants as an option for breast augmentation.
 Depending on a woman's' situation, health history or anatomy, silicone implants may offer an excellent choice to achieve a soft, natural beautiful result.
+Silicone implants can be ideal for a woman who may not have much of her own breast tissue.

 What are the advantages of Silicone Breast Implants?

-Silicone breast implants feel softer and have a more natural feel.
+Silicone breast implants feel softer and are often described as more natural looking, as they tend to have more of a slope from the nipple, upward.
 This is the main reason why women choose silicone implants.
 Although saline implants feel soft, silicone implants feel softer and more like natural breast tissue.
-Silicone implants tend to have less crinkling or wrinkling and rippling and this is an important consideration.
-After breast augmentation with saline implants, when you touch the breasts, you may occasionally feel the edge of the implant or crinkling which is called wrinkling and rippling.
+Silicone implants tend to have less wrinkling and rippling around the edges, and this is an important consideration.
+After breast augmentation with saline implants, when you touch the breasts, you may occasionally feel the edge of the implant or crinkling, which is called wrinkling and rippling.
 In severe cases, you may sometimes see skin wrinkling and rippling on the side of the breasts, on top or in the cleavage area.
 Women who are very thin or have very little breast tissue to cover the breast implant are at higher risk for wrinkling and rippling.
 Women who are concerned about wrinkling or rippling or at higher risk for wrinkling and rippling should consider silicone breast implants as the better choice.

 How are the Silicone Breast Implants placed?

 The inframammary or crease incision may also be used to place your silicone implants.
-Usually I place the incision or cut slightly above the crease to avoid your bra underwire rubbing on your scar but the scar is still hidden with the natural droop of your breasts.
-The incision or scar is kept as short as possible but usually is about 1 ½ long.
+Usually, Dr. Lo places the incision, or cut, slightly above the crease to avoid your bra's underwire from rubbing on your scar.
+The scar is still hidden with the natural droop of your breasts.
+The incision, or scar, is kept as short as possible but usually is about 1½ long.
 The silicone implants come prefilled and if you request a larger size, then a larger incision or cut is necessary to place the implant.
-Saline implants come deflated and are filled with saline once inside the breasts and thus a smaller scar or cut is used.
+Saline implants come deflated and are filled with saline once inside the breasts, thus a smaller scar or cut is used.

 In some patients, a periareolar or below the nipple scar may be used to place the silicone implants.
 In patients with a larger areolar, this may be a very good choice.